 This tool identifies TFs whose binding sites are significantly over-represented in a given set of promoters (i.e. cluster or bicluster).
 To perform this analysis Expander utilizes the PRIMA (PRomoter Integration in Microarray Analysis) software which performs a statistical analysis on the distribution of transcription factor motifs in the promoters of genes within each cluster or bicluster.
 To achieve this, PRIMA uses preprocessed TF fingerprint files, which can be downloaded from the EXPANDER download-page (see the Supplied Files section), and are updated on a regular basis.
 For details regarding the PRIMA software see the References section.

-Before operating promoter analysis, the TF fingerprint file for the relevant organism should be downloaded from the download page (more details at introduction of Enrichment Analysis Tools).
-To perform the analysis, select Enrichment Analysis >> Promoter Analysis >> PRIMA.
+Before operating promoter analysis, the TF fingerprint file for the relevant organism should be downloaded from the download page (more details at introduction of Enrichment Analysis >> Promoter Analysis >> PRIMA.
 The following dialog box will appear: